 in the past seven months, my ptsd/dissociation is the worst it's been in over eight years.

-i'm aware of the series of events that set this psychic imbalance off. i know all i can do is keep working to rebalance, exercise, eat, hydrate, take the fistful of herbs i’ve found give me some relief (holy basil, ashwaganda, l-theanine, milk thistle), make stuff happen, care for others, work, laugh hard.
+i'm aware of the series of events that set this imbalance off. i know all i can do is keep working to eat, move, hydrate, take the fistful of herbs i’ve found give me some relief (holy basil, ashwaganda, milk thistle), make stuff happen, care for others, work, laugh hard.

 my therapist asks, could this adrenal activity be a manifestation of anger?

-i say, maybe when a powerful force has nowhere to go, it twists inside out.
+i respond, maybe when a powerful force has nowhere to go, it twists inside out.

 it's true: a shadowy rage has been steering my psychic ship. i try to direct it into useful action but sometimes i have to sit and let it burn through me so it doesn’t twist into violent and repressed shapes.